kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 4.  - [ ] Sprites must have meaningful names.
 5.  - [ ] Must broadcast messages.
 Messages must have meaningful names.
 You must have one message that goes to more than one sprite.
 6.  - [ ] There must be a score.
 7.  - [ ] You must ALL the blocks given in the sample project.

+{% include zakviewer.html Name="2022 Rubric 1" ID="https://scratch.mit.edu/projects/643205095/" caption="the blocks to be used are in this project." %}

 8.  - [ ] It must be appropriate.
 9.  - [ ] You must work on it alone.
 It must be your own work.
 10. - [ ] I will give Bonus Points for effort, creativity, and completeness.
 You must collect a least 100 bonus points.
 I will take points away for lack of effort.